 “Blessed are they who see beauty in humble places”

-Camille Pissaro, French Impressionist
+Camille Pissarro, French Impressionist

 Beauty that never fades